akikoo/one-web-boilerplate/README.md

 11. JSHint tool is run against JavaScript code (excluding third-party scripts)
 12. JSDoc documentation is created and placed in build/publish/docs/jsdocs
 13. CSS files are concatenated by inlining all @import-ed styles, producing two
-    files: styles-mq.css and styles-nomq.css (one with and one without Media Queries).
+    files: main.css and main-ie.css (one with and one without Media Queries).
 This way, we can keep the CSS rules separate from the actual Media Queries.
 Both files are then minified and placed in build/publish/assets/css.
     Page specific stylesheets are minified individually.